Mindinventory/animated_notch_bottom_bar/README.md

 - `inActiveItem` - the inactive item.

 ## Guideline for contributors
-Contribution towards our repository is always welcome, we request contributors to create a pull request to the develop branch only.
+Contribution towards our repository is always welcome, we request contributors to create a pull request to the main branch only.

 # LICENSE!
 Animated Notch Bottom Bar is [MIT-licensed](https://github.com/Mindinventory/animated_notch_bottom_bar/blob/main/LICENSE "MIT-licensed").